Kalabybis/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Translate.rst

     String

 :aspect:`Description`
-   If the key canto be matched in the translation file, then use this text instead.
+   If the key cannot be matched in the translation file, then use this text instead.
 If this property isn't defined, then the value between the opening and closing `f:translate` tags will be used.

 :aspect:`Default value`